AdamCraven/AdamCraven.github.io/_posts/2014-09-04-a-better-module-structure-for-angular.markdown

 ---
 layout: post
-title: ngWhatever - A better structure for Angular modules (part 1 of 3)
+title: ngWhatever - A better structure for Angular modules
 excerpt: "How to create a better module structure for angular, to reduce code complexity and stop overloading services and controllers"
 modified: 2014-10-07
 tags: [angular, architecture]